 \section{Results}

 To validate generated results from our score model, we apply a series of performance metrics to our model with an independent testing set of mock observations.
-We present sample generated gas and dark matter maps along with their corresponding sampling convergence and fractional standard error (Section \ref{sec:imgs}).
-We then compute the radial density profiles (Section \ref{sec:rad}) and bias and cross correlation coefficients (Section \ref{sec:corr}) and demonstrate that our model is able to generate maps that reconstruct these quantities with high accuracy.
+We present sample generated gas and dark matter maps along with their corresponding sampling convergence (Section \ref{sec:imgs}).
+We then compute the radial density profiles and pixel-wise fractional error histograms (Section \ref{sec:rad}) and bias and cross correlation coefficients (Section \ref{sec:corr}), and demonstrate that our model is able to generate maps that reconstruct these quantities with high accuracy.